PRX/docs.prx.org/Project-Standards.md

 Most applications are deployed using `capistrano`, though we also `chef` and are experimenting with `docker` on various platforms.

+#### Environment Variables

+##### AWS

+Historically AWS inconsistently used various environment variables for API and SDK related values.
+Unless otherwise avoidable, use the following keys to define common values.
+These are based on the most recent efforts by AWS to [standardize variables](http://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs).
+Even if a third-party library expects an alternate version of some key, opt for the standard and explicitly passing the value to the library.
+Avoid defining multiple equivalent values.

+* `AWS_ACCESS_KEY_ID`
+* `AWS_SECRET_ACCESS_KEY`
+* `AWS_SESSION_TOKEN`
+* `AWS_REGION`

+##### Database

+When possible (i.e. with Postgres databases on Heroku, AWS RDS, etc), use a single `DATABASE_URL` environment variable to define connection settings.

 ### Monitoring